sashfaq911/Vehicle_Damage_Detection/README.md

 ![app](app_screenshot.png)

+### 📸 Image Upload & Display
+- Users upload a car image (JPG/PNG) through the **Streamlit interface**.
+- The app temporarily saves the file in `/tmp` and displays it for confirmation.

+### ⚡ Prediction via FastAPI Backend
+- The uploaded image is sent to the **FastAPI backend** (`/predict` endpoint) for analysis.
+- If the backend is unavailable, the app **automatically falls back** to the local model.

-### Model Details
+### 🖼️ Preprocessing & Model Inference
-1. Used ResNet50 for transfer learning
-2. Model was trained on around 1700 images with 6 target classes
+- The image is resized, normalized, and converted into a tensor.
+- A **pre-trained ResNet50 model** predicts one of six car damage categories:
-   1. Front Normal
+  - 🚗 Front Normal
-   1. Front Crushed
+  - 💥 Front Crushed
-   1. Front Breakage
+  - 🔧 Front Breakage
-   1. Rear Normal
+  - 🚗 Rear Normal
-   1. Rear Crushed
+  - 💥 Rear Crushed
-   1. Rear Breakage
+  - 🔧 Rear Breakage
-9. The accuracy on the validation set was around 80%
+- The accuracy on the validation set was around 80%

+### ✅ Prediction Output
+- The predicted damage class is instantly displayed in a **styled result box** on Streamlit.
+- Users can quickly see the **type of damage** and understand the car’s condition at a glance.

+### Architecture Flow
 **User → Streamlit Frontend → FastAPI Backend → Model Helper (`model_helper.predict`) → Prediction Result → Streamlit Frontend → User**

 **Flow Description:**